behu-kea/first-semester-java/topics/03 - programflow/array.md

+### Exercise 1.2 - Level 1

+Create an array with 6 strings.
+Print the first element.
+You define what string should be in the array!

+### Exercise 1.21 - Level 1

+1. Create an array with 6 integers
+2. Change the second element in the array to a new value

+### Exercise 1.22 - Level 1

+1. Create an array with 4 `boolean`
+2. Change the last element to `true`

-### Exercise 1.1
+### Exercise 1.3 - Level 1

-Solve the 2 first exercises in Array-1 from CodingBat: https://codingbat.com/java/Array-1
+Solve this exercises in Array-1 from CodingBat: https://codingbat.com/java/Array-1

 - firstLast6
-- commondEnd

-### Exercise 1.2
+### Exercise 1.4 - Level 2

 ```java
 String[] names = new Array(){"Peter", "Sarita", "Jens", "Julie", "Jens"};
 ```

-Remove names that is `Jens`
+Change all elements with the string `Jens` to `Jens 🔥`

-Use a normal for loop to remove all Person with first name Jens from the above list.
+Use a normal for loop to change all occurences of jens in the above lislist.

-### Exercise 2
+### Exercise 2 - Level 2

 Write a method that takes two parameters: